What’s up with all these books and series? How do they fit together?

 Tarot Witches in particular is an 18+ ONLY series.
 It has explicit sex with fetish elements.
 It’s intended to titillate.
 This is awesome for adults, but not so much for kids.

 The reason that I started out in YA and moved into adult works is that I discovered the VAST majority of my readers were adults after publishing Seasons of the Moon.
 There aren’t (or at least, there weren’t) a lot of young people with Kindles when I started publishing.
 My core readers hungered for story themes that weren’t appropriate for teenaged readers.
 I stopped writing with young people in mind.

 As time goes on, there are many more young readers who are using e-reading devices, so they’re likelier to stumble on my books.
 Again, Seasons of the Moon, The Cain Chronicles (through Darkmoon), and Bitterroot are fine for teenage readers, but the others are not.
 Supervise your kids please.

-Can I get some content warnings all up in this business?
+Can I get some content warnings?

 Please note: I have attempted to be comprehensive with content warnings for each of my series, but it’s easy to forget/overlook troubling material with this many books.
 If you are at risk of being triggered and prefer to have more information about your specific sensitivities, it’s easiest to ask me about it on Twitter.
 I will respond as soon as possible (and add information to this page as necessary).
 All of my books are pretty wild, so please be careful.
 I only ever want to entertain!